 |Bon Scott - stick this in your fusebox!|

 I think I may even have had a listen to 'Rosie' in one of those old booths with headphones they used to have in record stores back then.
 And of course it was terrific: the chanting of "Angus!
-Angus!" in synch with the first blasts of that guitar riff; Bon Scott's bluesy drawl of the opening lines, building up to his delightfully daft yell of "42-39-56 - You can see she's got it all!"; and then lift off, into three minutes or so of supercharged mayhem.
+Angus!" alternating with the first blasts of that guitar riff; Bon Scott's bluesy drawl of the opening lines, building up to his delightfully daft yell of "42-39-56 - You can see she's got it all!"; and then lift off, into three minutes or so of supercharged mayhem.

 Of course, this was the "single edit", with a couple of minutes or so lopped off the album version, but I've always had a soft spot for it regardless.
 It's lean, direct, no messing, and the call and response guitar section has always seemed sharper to me for being half as long as in the full version.
 Great stuff.